WebCoursify/webcoursify.github.io/ProjectSpecification.md

 	*   Implement the front end.
 You'll need to add a button in the article page.
 The user can click to LIKE or cancel the LIKE by clicking the button

-4. Implement *Add comment* function.
+4. Implement *Comment* function.
 User can add comments to an article

 	*   Implement controller for <code>/api/article/{article_id}/comment/add</code>: